 Step 1: Getting an overview of the syllabus

 To target your weaknesses, you must first know them.
 An easy way to find them is by reviewing the syllabus in your subject guide.
-Here is the guide for Maths AA, and here it is for AI.
+Here is the guide for Maths AA.

 Once you have scrolled down to the “Syllabus Content” section, you will see an overview of all the topics and subtopics you should know.
 Scan through this and assign each subject a confidence ranking.
 I like the traffic light system; green for “good”, yellow for “needs work”, and red for “please help.”